wehlutyk/thesis/content/3-gistr-4-results.md

 <div id="fig:gistr-ops-counts">
 ![Probability of word operations w.r.t. parent length, computed as the log-odds logistic regression of the presence or absence of a given operation in the transformation of $u_p$ (parent) into $u_c$ (child), versus the number of words in $u_p$.
 Colours correspond to the colour-coding used in @fig:gistr-lineage-tree.
-Light shades are 95% confidence intervals.
+Light shades are 95% regression confidence intervals.
 ](images/gistr-computed/exp_3/p-ops_parent-length_logistic.png){#fig:gistr-ops-prob}

 ![Number of word and chunk operations w.r.t. parent length.
 Parent lengths are binned into 5 quantile-based bins.
-Word operations counts the number of individual words affected by an operation (deletion, insertion, replacement).
+Word-level counts the number of individual words affected by an operation (deletion, insertion, replacement).
-Chunk operations counts the number of contiguous chunks of words affected by an operation.
+Chunk-level counts the number of contiguous chunks of words affected by an operation.
-Light shades and vertical bars are 95% confidence intervals.
+Light shades are 95% regression confidence intervals, and vertical bars are 95% confidence intervals for the value of a bin (Student $t$-based, here counting each operation as an independent measure \todo{FXME: vertical bars should count each transformation as independent}).
 ](images/gistr-computed/exp_3/chunk-size_parent-length.png){#fig:gistr-ops-count}

 Probability and number of word-level or chunk-level operations. \todo{add raw distributions?}